liifi/workstation/README.md

 Generic windows workstation setup.
 Leverages **scoop** which is a Dependency manager for almost any sort of binary/tool used during development cycle.
 Use it instead of downloading items from websites and configuring environmental variables.
 Find configurations for popular tools with ```scoop list liifi-``` after following the **Prerequesites**.

+> **NOTE:** If you want to test it without adding anything to your machine, use [Windows Sandbox](https://techcommunity.microsoft.com/t5/Windows-Kernel-Internals/Windows-Sandbox/ba-p/301849).
+Run the following from an elevated terminal
+> ```
+> Enable-WindowsOptionalFeature -FeatureName "Containers-DisposableClientVM" -All -Online
+> ```

 ### Prerequesites

 - On **powershell** run the following